hpwit/SID6581/README.md

-This library is to control SID 6581 chips from the 1980s era with an Esp32. the program allows you to push directly the register to the  SID chip. hence you can program like in the good all times :) it should work with other mcu as it uses SPI but not tested.
+This library is to control SID 6581 chips from the 1980s era with an Esp32.
+The program allows you to push directly the register to the  SID chip. hence you can program like in the good all times :) it should work with other mcu as it uses SPI but not tested.

 NB: playSIDTunes will only work with WROOVER because I use PSRAM for the moment. all the rest will run with all esp32.
 I intend on writing a MIDI translation to SID chip.
 Hence a Play midi will be availble soon.